Svobikl/cr-analogy/README.md

 '''
 Analogy corpus is in folder "data".

+If you decide to use HR corpus, or analogy test data,, please cite the paper.
+The BibTeX format is:

 ### Reference
 Corpus is merged from Wikipedia data plus fHrWaC - Filtered Croatian Web Corpus (hrWaC).